bburns/LanguageModels/doc/report/Report.md

 performances of solutions obtained. -->

-For the benchmark model a simple n-gram model will be used - this is a standard approach for next word prediction.
-A nested dictionary is created based on the training data, which counts occurrences of n-tuples of words.
+For the benchmark model a simple n-gram model will be used - this is a standard approach for next word prediction based on Markov models.
+A multidimensional array, indexed by vocabulary words, stores counts of occurrences of n-tuples of words based on the training data.
 These are then normalized to get a probability distribution, which can be used to predict the most likely words following a sequence.

-n-grams - 1,2,3,4 trained on 1m words, 5-gram trained on billions (google)?
+A trigram (3-gram) model will be used as the baseline, as it should work fairly well with a million words of data - going to 4- or 5- grams would require more training data.

--> find published results, history
+-> find published results, history (when were these first developed, called n-grams, get citations)